Chudbrochil/chudbrochil_academicpages.github.io/_pages/about.md

 ## Beyond Work

 Outside of work, Anthony enjoys scuba diving, strength training, and traveling to explore new cultures and cuisines.
 He’s a dedicated learner who spends downtime exploring foundational ML papers and new reasoning models.
-He’s always on the lookout for good espresso and a better second monitor setup.
+He’s always on the lookout for good espresso and a better home office setup.
 Anthony lives with his fiancée and their two dogs.